Topgg-Volunteer-Staff/topgg-voting-node-docs/README.md

 await topgg.init();
 ```

-## Configuring Topgg
+## Configuring Top.gg

-In order for Topgg to know where to send webhooks you'll need to do some configuring.
+In order for Top.gg to know where to send webhooks you'll need to do some configuring.
 You can find the webhooks page on your bot/servers edit page, in the webhook section.\
 [You can see your listed bots/servers here](https://top.gg/user/me).

 <figure><img src="https://i.imgur.com/4Z4FWZT.png" alt=""><figcaption><p>Edit webhooks</p></figcaption></figure>

 ### The Authorization

 The authorization is like a password.
-Topgg will include it in all webhook requests, this library will check the authorization Topgg sends to make sure its the same as the one you have in code.
-It can be anything you want, but it must be the same between Topgg and your code!
+Top.gg will include it in all webhook requests, this library will check the authorization Top.gg sends to make sure its the same as the one you have in code.
+It can be anything you want, but it must be the same between Top.gg and your code!

 ### The webhook URL

-The webhook URL will depend on your host, and the settings you use with the library.\
+The webhook URL will depend on your host, and the settings you use with the library.
 You can find out more on the ["Finding your URL" guide](guides/finding-your-url.md).

 {% hint style="warning" %}